Build a Homelab server using an old laptop

 sudo chmod 644 /etc/letsencrypt/archive -R

-Then restart the nginx service.
+Then reload the nginx service.

 1